jundalisay/spblist/content/en/research/descartes/philosophy/part-1/article-62.md

 #### 64. How these may likewise be distinctly conceived as modes of substance.

-Thought and extension may be also considered as modes of substance; in as far, namely, as the same mind may have many different thoughts, and the same body, with its size unchanged, may be extended in several diverse ways, at one time more in length and less in breadth or depth, and at another time more in breadth and less in length.
+Thought and extension [metaphysical space] may be also considered as modes of substance.

+This is in as far as the same mind may have many different thoughts, and the same body, with its size unchanged, may be extended in several diverse ways.

+In one time, its body might be  more in length and less in width or depth.
+At another time,it might be more in breadth and less in length.

 They are modally distinguished from substance, and can be conceived not less clearly and distinctly, provided they be not regarded as substances or things separated from others, but simply as modes of things.